Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Home and road insights

-- This season in away games, San Francisco is 5-4 against the spread and 6-3 overall.
+- San Francisco is 5-4 against the spread, and 6-3 overall, away from home.

-- This season, in nine road games, San Francisco has gone over the total four times.
+- San Francisco has gone over the total in four of nine away games this year.

 Powered by Data Skrive.